Why shoot in black and white?

 Tip# 3.
 Composing black and white pictures

 Turning your landscape photo into black and white simplifies the picture.
 By doing so, the composition of your picture becomes even more important.
 In black and white (B&W), you cannot rely on the strength of colour to carry the image.
-You will need other things to support the image and build a black-and-white photo on firmer foundations.
+It would help if you had other things to support the image and build a black-and-white photo on firmer foundations.
 Lines, light and graphics are of the utmost importance.
 While composing your image, look for interesting lead-in lines and shapes, depth, and layering in combination with the light.
 Black and white pictures are an aesthetic or artistic choice.
 It opens lots of possibilities for minimalist and abstract fine art photos.

 Read also my blog on minimalism in landscape photography